 Johann Heinrich Samuel Formey

-Born in Berlin in 1711 to French parents.
-Formey studied at the French college in Berlin (Collège François) from 1720 to 1727.
+Formey was born in Berlin in 1711 to French parents.
+He studied at the French college in Berlin (Collège François) from 1720 to 1727.
 In 1731 he was appointed Pastor of the French church in Brandenburg.
 Professor of Rhetoric (1736-?) and Philosophy (1739-?) at the French college in Berlin.
 Perpetual secretary of the Academy of Sciences in Berlin from 1748 onwards.
 Formey was also a contributor to the monumental French Encyclopédie, edited by Diderot and d'Alembert.